ecomplus/client/README.md

 All the methods are functions with _callback_ argument, it's the function that you should pass to treat the request response.
+The return of _callback_ is two arguments:
+1. Error
+2. Object

 ## Initialize
 `init(StoreId, Logger)`